asminkarki012/bit-torrent-client/README.md

  tsx src/index.ts torrents/<select-torrent-file>
 ````

-for now default is "torrents/electronics.torrent".Other file might not work as they do not valid tracker url or i have handle other cases.
+for now default is "torrents/electronics.torrent".Other file might not work as they do not valid tracker url or have not handle other cases.

 ## Further TODO